frc4206/battleaid/pages/source/topics/precision-control/background/background.md

 ## Response Curves

 Response curves are functions that will transform the input in a non-linear fashion. allowing one to customize the 'feel' of a joystick.
-Some example response curves are shown below, with the input on the {math}`x` axis and the output on the {math}`y`:
+Some example response curves are shown below with the input on the {math}`x` axis and the output on the {math}`y`:

 <br>